delisimedia/Scriptoria/README.md

 - Tags in tooltip are hoverable and selectable for direct filtering.
 - Scrolling in the tooltip no longer triggers scrolling in the transcript.
 - Sort Annotations Chronologically can now sort all tabs not just current tab.
+- Significant ux improvements to the Process Captions tab.
 - And several other BUGS fixed.

 v3.4.0